 If the existing Google Ads automated bidding strategies match your goals (target ROAS, target CPA), consider using them.

 If your goals don’t match the strategies available, you don’t have enough data or proper tracking, or you can’t afford to give Google a few hundred dollars to experiment with bidding, skip it.
+Just like with auto-applying recommendations, take Google’s suggestions with a grain of salt.

 But no matter what you choose, consult an expert.
 If you’re a new advertiser and want to do everything on your own, get a copy of my best-selling Google Ads book to launch a successful campaign in 7 simple steps!